crystalma22/cnnthesis/chatgpt_prompts/CHATGPT_PROMPT_FOR_CONCLUSION.md

 - End on contribution to knowledge

 **Example:**
 > "In conclusion, this thesis demonstrates that visual price patterns detected by convolutional neural networks are particularly informative during high-information events, with effects concentrated in markets where attention is limited.
-By connecting machine learning predictions to behavioral finance mechanisms and scheduled macro events, we provide new evidence that visual information processing by algorithms can reveal persistent patterns in modern financial markets—not because markets are fundamentally inefficient, but because human attention remains bounded even as computational power grows."
+By connecting machine learning predictions to behavioral finance mechanisms and scheduled macro events, I provide new evidence that visual information processing by algorithms can reveal persistent patterns in modern financial markets—not because markets are fundamentally inefficient, but because human attention remains bounded even as computational power grows."

 ---